opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 }
 ```

-For these experiments, we used an OpenSearch 2.15 cluster with three master nodes and six data nodes, each running on an `r6g.4xlarge.search` instance.
+For these experiments, we used an OpenSearch 2.15 cluster with three cluster manager nodes and six data nodes, each running on an `r6g.4xlarge.search` instance.
 We evaluated test vectors in batches of 100 and recorded query throughput and recall@10 for each HNSW configuration.
 In the next section, we'll introduce the algorithm used to learn the portfolio.

 ### Method